thousand/css-13-levels/README.md

 # css-13-levels
-Presentation page for my "CSS in 13 Levels" talk
+Presentation page for my "CSS in 13 Levels" talk.
+View it here: https://thousand.github.io/css-13-levels/

 ## How to navigate